We wrap up 11 key microlearning content examples you could use to increase engagement and retention.

 This approach gives new employees access to information when they need it, helps them retain more, and avoids information overload.

-Ready to try it out?
-Start small with one of the content formats listed above, and watch how quickly your training program becomes more effective.
+You can start small with one of the content formats listed above, and watch how quickly your training program becomes more effective.